|

 None were told that very soon after starting to experiment with nicotine, that the most memorable memories the mind appears capable of generating, what Dr. Nora Volkow, Director of the National Institute of Drug Abuse, calls "pay attention" memories, would leave them totally convinced that bringing a new supply of nicotine into the bloodstream is as important as eating food.

-Like eating food, no one warned them that captive dopamine pathways would generate powerful "aaah" sensations when anticipating or actually smoking nicotine, or, like eating food, that their brain's insulas would soon be punishing them with powerful urges, anxieties and craves if they attempted to go without.
+Like eating food, no one warned them that captive dopamine pathways would generate powerful "aaah" wanting satisfaction sensations when anticipating or actually smoking nicotine, or, like eating food, that their brain's insulas would soon be punishing them with powerful urges, anxieties and craves if they attempted to go without.

 When we put that first cigarette to our lips, we may have done so for a number of reasons.
 Some of us were just trying to look cool, fit in with our peers, to pretend or feel more adult, to briefly rebel against authority or even to satisfy curiosity after convenience store tobacco marketing ("Nicotine Addiction Central") had pounded our brains with hundreds or even thousands of invitations to smoke.
 But the reason we started had nothing to do with the reason we continued.
 We had to, as a rising tide of anxieties started to hurt when we didn't.